EnteraGam® Mechanism of Action (MOA)

 To best explain how EnteraGam® works, we start with a review of the factors that can cause chronic diarrhea and loose stools in patients with specific intestinal disorders.

-Watch the animation to the right or click on the expand arrow on either of the sections below to learn more.
+Watch the animation at right or click on the expand arrow on any of the sections below to learn more.

 Altered Gut Microbiota: An Important Underlying Etiology of Chronic Loose and Frequent Stools